 If you are interested in participating in a future IEW, please contact the director of the International Office.

-The city of San Giovanni Valdarno and SACI have arranged that, beginning next September, month-long residencies in this historic and important cultural town will be available.
-The artists and/or scholars from active member schools will be given an apartment in the historic center of the city in the newly restored 14th Century Palazzo Salviati.
+Studio Arts Center International in Florence has partnered with the city of San Giovanni Valdarno to offer month-long residencies in this historic and culturally important town.
+The artists and/or scholars from active member schools will be given an apartment in the historic center of San Giovanni Valdarno, in the newly restored 14th-century Palazzo Salviati.
 The apartment is for 2 persons occupancy only.

 The awardees will also be provided a studio nearby on Corso Italia in the building that had been the birthplace of the Mannerist painter Giovanni Mannozzi known as Giovanni di San Giovanni.
 This building also contains the Contemporary Art Collection.
 This palazzo is right next to the Museo Casa Masaccio, the home of the great early Renaissance painter and now an active art exhibition space.

-SACI invites Residency awardees to visit and perhaps share their work with SACI students, and are invited to visit the SACI buildings in Florence where further aid to best realize proposals will be available.
-SACI and the City of San Giovanni will give all reasonable help to winners to utilize fully their period here in a productive and creative manner.
+SACI invites residency awardees to visit and perhaps share their work with SACI students, and to visit the SACI buildings in Florence where further aid to best realize proposals will be available.
+SACI and the city of San Giovanni will give all reasonable help to winners to utilize fully their period here in a productive and creative manner.

-To apply for a month-long residency in any of the 12 months beginning September 2012, applicants are asked to provide a written statement of the nature of their proposal, including a full academic and artistic curriculum and examples of their work.
+To apply for a month-long residency, applicants are asked to provide a written statement of the nature of their proposal, including a full academic and artistic curriculum and examples of their work.